Fulwing/Weather/README.md

     - Subscribe to the topic `awsiot/dht22`.

-6. Every 10 seconds, you should see messages showing on the button, displaying temperatures, humidity, and sensor IDs.
+6. Every 10 seconds, you should see messages showing on the buttom, displaying temperatures, humidity, and sensor IDs.